 If you’ve tried the above tips and you are still experiencing bloating, remember that you are not alone.
 Anywhere from 30 – 60% of menopausal women report an increase of gas during this time of their life, leading researchers to believe that hormonal functions play an important role in the production of gas.

 Remind yourself that bloating is temporary, and that your body will eventually settle.
-If you’re at all concerned it’s recommended that you speak with your general practitioner, or alternatively you can speak with the menopause experts today at the Australian Menopause Centre.
+If you’re at all concerned it’s recommended that you speak with your general practitioner, or alternatively you can speak with the team at the Australian Menopause Centre.